bjarkeh97/EARTH/README.md

 # npearth

 A NumPy-based implementation of the Multivariate Adaptive Regression Splines (MARS) algorithm, following Friedman’s original paper, with support for weighted regression.
 The goal of this project is to provide a lightweight, efficient, and transparent implementation suitable for research, numerical experiments, and scientific computing.
+For an introduction to the MARS model please read https://w.wiki/GVPL and Chapter 9.4 in *The Elements of Statistical Learning* by Friedman, Tibshirani and Hastie

 ## Overview

 `npearth` implements the main components of the EARTH algorithm:

-* Forward pass using hinge functions and interaction terms
+* Forward pass using hinge functions and interaction terms with RMSE as loss function
 * Backward pruning based on Generalized Cross Validation (GCV)
 * Efficient regression fitting using Cholesky updates
 * Weighted regression support
-* Modular and extensible architecture

 The package is implemented using NumPy and Numba, with a focus on clarity, performance, and maintainability.